 If you are a young adult who is feeling lost in life, struggling with mental health, or just needs a change of pace from the rigors of school or life, reach out to Pure Life Adventure today.
 Our outdoor adventure therapy provides experiences that will improve who you are at your core.
 You will create memories and experiences you’ll carry with you beyond your outdoor adventure in Costa Rica.

-If you are a parent who is watching your young adult tread water due to mental illness, lack of direction, focus, or desire to move on in life, Pure Life Adventure wants to help.
+If you are a parent who is watching your teen or young adult tread water due to mental illness, lack of direction, focus, or desire to move on in life, Pure Life Adventure wants to help.
 Our outdoor therapy addresses a wide facet of life struggles that can cripple young adults and teaches them how to be productive, confident while taking charge of their life.

 Contact Pure Life Adventure today for more information on how you or your young adult can start experiencing a life they never knew was possible.